-Microsoft's Nadella banks on LinkedIn data to challenge Salesforce
+Microsoft's Nadella Banks on LinkedIn Data to Challenge Salesforce

 "I think that's the only way to long-term change this game, because if all we did was replace somebody else's (sales), or (finance) application, that's of no value, quite frankly," he said.

 Microsoft pointed to Visa as a success story.
-Earlier this year Visa was in the process of choosing a cloud-based sales software system and picked Microsoft's over Salesforce.
+Earlier this year Visa was in the process of choosing a cloud-based customer service software system and picked Microsoft's over Salesforce.
 Rajat Taneja, executive vice president of technology at Visa, said Nadella's three-cloud strategy was the deciding factor.

 But Microsoft has a long way to go.
 The company has never released a revenue figure for Dynamics, though the former head of Dynamics said publicly in 2015 that it was a $2 billion business unit.

 That compares with Salesforce revenue of $8.3 billion overall and $3 billion for its sales software specifically.
-Dynamics also grew more slowly than Salesforce last year - Dynamics revenue grew just 4 percent versus 26 percent for Salesforce, which already has artificial intelligence features similar to the ones Microsoft will introduce.
+Dynamics also grew more slowly than Salesforce last year - Dynamics revenue grew just 4 percent versus 26 percent for Salesforce, which is also rolling out artificial intelligence features.

 Nadella is under pressure to show that the pricey LinkedIn acquisition in mid-2016 was worthwhile.
 R "Ray" Wang, founder of analyst firm Constellation Research, said LinkedIn-powered features, combined with popular programs like Office and Skype, could help.